cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   So you can check the integrity of the files of the CrypTool package stored on your computer.

-- Exhaustive documentation (online help, book).
+- Exhaustive documentation (online help, CrypTool Book).
   The online help has HTML format.
   The online help contains explanations about the handling and about all the cryptographic methods, a historic overview and the integration into